cran/BBEST/README.md

 install.packages('BBEST', dependencies = TRUE)
 ```

 Or download [tar ball](http://cran.r-project.org/web/packages/BBEST/index.html), decompress the file, and run `R CMD INSTALL`.
-You will have to install packages: 'DEoptim', 'aws', 'grid', 'ggplot2', 'reshape2', and 'shiny'.
+You will have to install packages: 'DEoptim', 'wmtsa', 'grid', 'ggplot2', 'reshape2', and 'shiny'.

 ## Usage